 Cybersecurity

-NIS2 in Luxembourg: which businesses need to care about cybersecurity compliance
+NIS2 in Luxembourg: which businesses face cybersecurity compliance duties

 The EU directive expands cyber-risk management and incident-reporting duties across 18 critical sectors.